 - Free basic personal checks, counter checks, money orders, and cashier’s checks

-- Four foreign ATM withdrawal fees waived per month (the ATM owner may charge fees, and Chase may charge extra when using a currency besides U.S. dollars).
+- Four foreign ATM withdrawal fees are waived per month (the ATM owner may charge fees, and Chase may charge extra when using a currency besides U.S. dollars).

 - The tendency to waive the monthly fees on additional Chase checking and savings accounts.